You can’t keep your kids safe all the time, but with your input many common sports injuries are avoidable.

-Young children and teens suffer more than 3.5 million sports injuries every year, but many are preventable with your help.
+Young children and teens suffer more than 3.5 million sports injuries every year, but many of the most common sports injuries are preventable with your help.

 “Children show increasing independence from their parents, and they’re learning what their body can and can’t do,” says David Schwebel, PhD, director of the University of Alabama at Birmingham (UAB) Youth Safety Lab.